2004 100th Anniversary Celebration

 back to the top

-In November 1923, Cleveland Heights Presbyterian Church (CHPC) entered its 21st year led by Dr. W. F. Dickens-Lewis.
-Dr. Lewis would remain as pastor for the Church’s entire third decade.
+In November 1923, Cleveland Heights Presbyterian Church (CHPC) entered its 21st year still led by Dr. Lewis who remained as pastor for the Church’s entire third decade.
 Remembered by some older members as a “hell, fire and brimstone” preacher, nevertheless Dr. Lewis established the first Board of Deacons on May 14, 1924.
 The first Deacons were provided $20 to carry out their work, which included ushering, assisting with communion preparation, distributing pledge envelopes, participating in the “Every Member Canvas,” and assisting the minister with pastoral calls.

-During the ‘20s John D. Rockefeller divided his private estate, making part of it a park and creating the Rockefeller Allotment east of Lee Road, which would become the Forest Hill neighborhood.
-The developer laid out all the streets and put in water hydrants and built a few houses on Glynn, Brewster and Monticello Roads.
+During the ‘20s John D. Rockefeller divided his private Forest Hill estate, making part of it a park and creating the Rockefeller Allotment east of Lee Road, which would become the Forest Hill neighborhood.
+The developer laid out the streets, put in water hydrants, and built a few houses on Glynn, Brewster and Monticello Roads.
 The homes sold for an average of $3500 – $4000.
 However, with the onset of the Depression in 1929, the Forest Hill development stopped and remained at a standstill until after World War II.

 CHPC faced similarly difficult times with both declining membership and finances.
 The Church considered everything from expansion, to relocation, to merger.
 In 1927, the situation became dire enough that Dr. Lewis led a discussion of an idea to consolidate CHPC with Windermere Presbyterian Church of East Cleveland.
 Although this merger did not occur and the Church survived the crisis of the Depression, the CHPC congregation numbered well below 100 people by 1933.